Spesbona (Spesbona angusta)

 Behaviour

 The Spesbona typically sits lengthwise along a grass or reed stem, usually low down close to the water.
-When disturbed they fly low down over the water.
-Males and females are often found together but non-breeding individuals can also be found in dry grass a short distance from the water.
+They may also perch on a low rock or on floating leaves.
+The Spesbona is relatively confiding and often reluctant to move.
+When disturbed, they fly low over the water to a new perch.
+Males and females are frequently found together, and non-breeding individuals can be found in dry grass a short distance from the water.

 Spesbona

-Spesbona Spesbona angusta
+Spesbona Spesbona angusta – Female

 Nuwejaars Wetland, Western Cape